Architecture

 }

 outl-core consumes dyn Storage.
-The sqlite implementation lives in

 Why: swapping backends is a single-file change.
-Test doubles are

-trivial.
-Phase 2’s sync code can mock storage.
-Future ChronDB integration
+The sync code can mock storage.

-is a PR adding storage/chrondb.rs.
+Future ChronDB integration is a PR adding storage/chrondb.rs.

 4. Sidecar JSON instead of inline IDs

 Logseq writes id:: 01HXY... lines into the .md.
-We refused that.

-.md stays clean.
 VS Code shows what the user wrote.
-GitHub renders it

-beautifully.
 Obsidian doesn’t get confused.
-The sidecar is hidden by

 Trade-off: external edits require matching to reconstruct IDs.

-That’s a real algorithm (outl-md/src/matching.rs) with three confidence
+That’s a real algorithm (outl-md/src/matching.rs) with three confidence levels and an orphan log.

-levels and an orphan log.
-It’s more work than inline IDs, but the user
+It’s more work than inline IDs, but the user experience is dramatically better.

 5. Tree CRDT specifically, not a generic CRDT